krry/krry.github.io/_posts/2020-07-27-fleeing-jekyll-for-whats-next-js.md

 Next.js offers an appealing blend of performance enhancing features, focusing on pre-rendering and static delivery wherever possible, while retaining the dynamic capabilities of React proper.
-So far this site is utterly static, but I anticipate developing some more interactive pieces, so the framework we choose must accommodate both dynamic and static pages.
+So far this site is utterly static, but I anticipate developing some more interactive pieces, so the framework I choose must accommodate both dynamic and static pages.

 What is worth keeping here?
-We may go for a full revision, tuned for speed.
+I may go for a full revision, tuned for speed.

+Edit: after a hefty round of performance tuning, Jekyll works fine for these purposes.
+For an example of a really snappy Next.js blob, check out the prototype I tossed together at [Easeness.business](https://easeness.business).